 2. Look for Snacks High in Fiber and Healthy Fats

-When looking for grab-and-go AIP snack options, you also want to choose one that contains plenty of healthy fats and fiber.
+When looking for grab-and-go AIP snack options, you also want to choose one, like tiger nuts, that contains plenty of healthy fats and fiber.
 These will keep you satisfied until your next meal and help you avoid a sugar crash.
 For example, people with diabetes who ate 50 grams of fiber a day in the form of meals and AIP snacks were better able to control their blood glucose levels than those who ate significantly less.
 2 Organic Gemini Tigernuts, for example, are packed with fiber and make a quick and easy snack.

 Epic Hickory Smoked Bacon Bites or Pork Rinds are two more fabulous AIP snack options.
 That’s because their healthy fats can provide your body with the energy it needs to work properly, assist with vitamin absorption, and support your body’s inflammatory response.3

 My Double Chocolate Brownie Collagen Bars are an excellent AIP snack to keep you full, energized, and focused.
-Plus, they can satisfy any cravings for a sweet AIP snack!
+Plus, they can satisfy any cravings for sweet AIP snacks!
 These decadent bars contain 7 grams of fiber of prebiotics and soluble fiber to support a healthy gut microbiome and only 2 grams of natural sugars per bar.
 This post-reintroduction AIP snack will keep you satiated once you’ve started the reintroduction phase of The MyersWay®.

 3. Read the Label and When in Doubt, Go Without